ChengF-Lab/COAC/README.md

      FeatureGen ToFeature   InputFile OutputFile AverageCorrelation AverageComponentRatio

- ToFeature is the keyword, InputFile is the filename of Cluster commond generated file.
+ 'ToFeature' is the keyword.
+InputFile is the filename of Cluster commond generated file.
 OutputFile is output file name for features record.AverageCorrelation is a numeric indicate the threshold of Average correlation and AverageComponentRatio is a  numeric indicate the threshold of Average Component Ratio.

     FeatureGen Decipher FeatureFile   InputFile OutputFile

-  Decipher is the keyword,FeatureFile is the filename of 'FeatureGen ToFeature'  commond  generated file.InputFile is matrix file with the same format with the input file of "Cluster" commond,OutputFile is filename of a sparse matrix  which is a mapping of outputfile . this mapping is implemented by  features which recorded in FeatureFile.The OutputFile with sparse matrix format can loaded into R environment directly for further analysis.
+  'Decipher' is the keyword,FeatureFile is the filename of 'FeatureGen ToFeature' commond generated file.InputFile is matrix file with the same format with the input file of 'Cluster' command, OutputFile is the filename of a sparse matrix which is a mapping of outputfile.
+This mapping is implemented using features which recorded in FeatureFile.The OutputFile with sparse matrix format can be loaded into R environment directly for further analysis.